 The figures in “Rite of Spring” and “Annihilation” were inspired by the story of a particular tribe in the Solomon Islands, rumored to “torture their human sacrifices with the most beautiful blooming orchids placed around them so that the victims were able to see the color of the flowers growing richer from their own blood.”
 This image was powerful to me.
 I’ve previously depicted coral and arteries merging in an organic way, and this gave me another chance to pursue that vision.

 "Spectral Attitude" - oil and mixed media on lasercut panel for Lush.

 LB: What was it about the orchid hunters that captured your imagination?
 Was it a fascination with early tribal cultures?
 The other-worldliness of sacrificial rituals?
 Empathy for the struggles of the orchid hunters?
 The beauty of the flowers they were in search of?
 Or a sense of awe at the suffering they endured?

-RW: Initially I was drawn to the idea of re-contextualizing the flower hunters in a more feminine perspective.
+RW: Initially I was drawn to the idea of re-contextualising the flower hunters in a more feminine perspective.
 Historically most explorers were men, so our culture still often thinks of exploration as a masculine pursuit.
 I liked the idea of casting them as powerful women instead.
 The stories about the hunters encapsulated so many elements I love, that it made for a rich starting point.
 Orchids are also a subject I really enjoy to paint, given their sensuality and alien forms.